 Late or Skipped Payments

-Late payments on student loans can negatively affect your credit score.
-Student loans can be considered delinquent the day after a missed payment.
-Private student lenders typically will report a missed payment as being delinquent after 30 days.
-Federal student loans are usually reported as delinquent after 90 days.
-Late payments will stay on your credit report for up to seven years impacting your access to additional credit.
+Late payments can harm your credit score.
+Missed payments on student loans can be considered delinquent as soon as the day after.
+Private student lenders usually label a missed payment as delinquent after 30 days, while federal student loans are typically labeled delinquent after 90 days.
+It's important to note that late payments can remain on your credit report for up to seven years, impacting your ability to obtain additional credit.

 Minimum Monthly Payments